peterlidee/streaming/article1.md

 [insert image]

-Finally, the different _base_ routes: `/test1`, `/test2`, `/test3`, ... all use the same dynamic page with different loading mechanics:
+Finally, the different links to _test 1_, _test 2_,... all use the same dynamic page with different loading mechanics:

 - `/test1` has no loading mechanic
 - `/test2` uses `loading.ts`